vsm/vsm-autocomplete/README.md

   - `searchStr`: the string that the user typed to find this match.
   - `maxStringLengths`: the `max-string-lengths` prop that was set on this `<vsm-autocomplete>`.
+  - `queryOptions`: the prop `query-options` that was set on this `<vsm-autocomplete>`.
+    (Use case: by evaluating `queryOptions.filter.dictIDs[]`, a multi-purpose customization function could detect if this particular autocomplete is combining gene-IDs from multiple species, and if so, add an icon (image of the species) in front of gene-names for clarity).
   - `dictInfo`: the info-object of the subdictionary from which this match came (which contains `customItem()`).
   - `vsmDictionary`: the VsmDictionary instance being used.